25% OFF On Grammarly Premium

 Should I rhyme the whole book?

 It’s best not to rhyme an entire story, which is difficult to sustain.
 Use strategic rhyme and rhythm in picture books.
-For chapter books, short rhyming poems or key scenes with rhyme work well.
+Short rhyming poems or key scenes with rhyme work well for chapter books.
 But paragraphs of rhyming text become tedious.

 How do I find an agent and publisher?